-This system is set of to allow for learning.
+This system is set off to allow for learning.
 Nothing will achieve perfection tomorrow.
-In fact, we don’t want that.
+We don’t want that.
 We want a system that allows your son or daughter to learn to make responsible choices.

 You can’t control your child.
 If you could, you would control their motivation.
 But you can’t.
 Instead, you can control the environment your child cares about.
 And that’s where we begin.

 I honestly don’t know why this simple formula has been abandoned in such a wholesale, widespread manner.
-It is critical to life success and happiness.
-Making it easy for your children to have everything they want…that is a false lesson.
+It is critical to life’s success and happiness.
+Making it easy for your children to have everything they want… is a false lesson.
 It’s not the way the world works.